onflow/OWBSummer2020Project/22/README.md

 - A way to actually pay for the art and earn money.
 - Web frontend is not responsive and only looks good in firefox in certain resolutions
 - Only localy deployed and tested
-- The web frontend is currently using the heigh to the block to messure time.
+- The web frontend is currently using the height to the block to measure time.
 On devnet that might have to change to using unix_timestamp

 **Future Additions**